aws-samples/config-resource-compliance-dashboard/README.md

 1. Note down the output values of the CloudFormation template.

 ##### Step 2
-Stay logged into the AWS Management Console for your **Log Archive account**.
+Remain logged into the AWS Management Console for your **Log Archive account**.

 1. Deploy QuickSight Dashboard using the [CID-CMD](https://github.com/aws-samples/aws-cudos-framework-deployment) tool: